 Your first day’s sailing will see you arrive in a small riverside village of Pakbeng, where you will spend the night at the Luang Say Lodge.
 Built on the shores of the Mekong River, the secluded lodge consists of only 19 bungalows, and the views of the Mekong from the lodge are unparalleled.
 The bungalows are simple but beautifully designed in the local style, and each room has en suite facilities, hot water and are fan cooled, making for a comfortable night on the river's edge.

 The second day will take you onto Luang Prabang, a journey that takes most of the day.
 You will have the opportunity to visit a local hill tribe village and the Pak Ou caves en route, before finally arriving at your destination.

-It is worth nothing that this cruise also operates in reverse, so it is possible to do this boat journey at the end of your time in Laos, before continuing into Northern Thailand.
+It is worth noting that this cruise also operates in reverse, so it is possible to do this boat journey at the end of your time in Laos, before continuing into Northern Thailand.
 This option works particularly well with some itineraries; and we often find that availability on the upstream cruises is better.
-Whichever direction works best for you trip, the Luangsay Cruise will undoubtedly be a highlight of your time in Laos.
+Whichever direction works best for you trip, the Luang Say Cruise will undoubtedly be a highlight of your time in Laos.